 Improve Your Collaboration Process For Your Team

-We don’t know about you, but we’re surprised that the Word of the Year for 2015 was not “collaboration”.* Because doesn’t it feel like as if collaboration had grown into one of those hip words in the workplace that we throw around when we want to sound knowledgeable and modern?
+We don’t know about you, but we’re surprised that the Word of the Year for 2015 was not “collaboration”.* Because doesn’t it feel as if collaboration had grown into one of those hip words in the workplace that we throw around when we want to sound knowledgeable and modern?
 Envisioning collaboration, many might think of team members working in a collaborative environment – for better or worse – but mostly for worse.
 If you use SharePoint® as a content management system or for collaboration tools, you might be nodding your head in agreement right now.
 Team members work together, they might even try to keep content organized, but something just doesn’t click in the collaboration process.
 That’s because team members may have differing definitions of team collaboration: Some may perceive it as one single action, whereas others believe it to be an ever-changing process.
 AIIM is the proponent of the latter definition and proposes that the collaboration process is a life-cycle, consisting of eight conceptual stages.

 Their definitions of the life-cycle process and collaboration include: